One-Stop Career Centers for job training and employment help

 Free career and employment services for adults

-Apprenticeships are yet another valuable resource.
+Apprenticeships and work-based learning are emphasized across the system.
+Registered Apprenticeship combines paid work, mentorship and classroom instruction leading to an industry-recognized credential.
 Qualified clients can learn a highly skilled occupation through a local and regional apprenticeship program with local employers.
 These programs operate in most states, town, and counties.
 They are also generally operated on a voluntary basis by a "sponsor", which will be a local employer.
+Continue reading about what is an apprenticeship.

 One Stop Career Center high school and college programs

-Assistance in finding a job or career at a center
+Get help with finding a job or career at a center

-Non-traditional careers
+Non-traditional careers services at job centers

-One Stop Job Centers can also offer resources for gig workers, freelancers, contractors and others.
-There are an increasing number of “non-traditional jobs in the workforce.
+The job market has evolved rapidly, and the AJC - One-Stop Centers have adapted.
+The locations offer resources for gig workers, freelancers, contractors and others.
+There are an increasing number of “non-traditional” jobs in the workforce.
 They can give employees more flexibility, but there are also downsides to them.
 Regardless, the staff at a One Stop Career Center can help.
-There are income opportunities for stay at home moms, smartphone applications, information on how to make money from a website, internet business ideas and much more.

 One Stop Career Center locations near you and state employment programs